Visual Ranges and Whole Ranges

 The following image demonstrates the available axis range options and the appearance of a chart, when its Range.Auto property is set to true.

 When the visual range is set to Auto, its minimum and maximum axis values are calculated automatically, based on the whole range values.
-So, to define an axis range in Auto mode, you should change the minimum and maximum values of the whole range.
+So, to define an axis range in Auto mode (for example, when scrolling or zooming is not used), you should change the minimum and maximum values of the whole range.
+In this case, the visual range will be equal to the whole range.